hyprwm/hyprland-wiki/pages/Configuring/Advanced-config.md

 In V2, you are allowed to match multiple variables.

-the `RULE` field is unchanged, but inthe `WINDOW` field, you can put regexes for multiple values like so:
+the `RULE` field is unchanged, but in the `WINDOW` field, you can put regexes for multiple values like so:
 ```
 windowrulev2 = float,class:^(kitty)$,title:^(kitty)$
 ```